Keto Peek logoKeto Peek

 The term "net carbs" is not regulated by the FDA.
 There is no legal definition, no required testing, and no agency approval before a product hits shelves.
 Manufacturers calculate it themselves: total carbs minus fiber minus sugar alcohols.

-That formula works reasonably well for whole foods — an avocado, a handful of almonds.
+That formula works reasonably well for whole foods, such as an avocado or a handful of almonds.
 It gets less reliable for processed products that use engineered fibers to push the fiber number up and net carbs down.

 The ingredients that matter